faassen/secretweblog_zola/content/posts/curious-case-of-quentell.md

 > throughout Europe and were known for their detailed scientific illustrations
 > of plants and animals.

 Which is in fact entirely correct.
-It gives a glimmering of hope LLMs could be more than just be part of the problem.
+It gives a glimmer of hope LLMs could be more than just be part of the problem.

 [^1]: Mastodon is great.
 Like all systems, it has drawbacks.
 Many media people